teemvil/iot/README.md

 2. Create sensor/implementations

+    To install IoTLibrary as a package, run `pip3 install .` in the secure_sensor_management_system folder.

     a) Create a new folder for the sensor under /opt/iot/

-    b) Copy our SensorTemplate.py and sensor_config_template.json files there
+    b) Create new sensor script.
+Most important thing is to inherit the BasicSensor from IoTLibrary.

+    c) Create configuration file for the sensor and name it as `sensor_config.json`.
+The file should look like this:
+    ```json
+    {
+        "name": "EXAMPLE RNGsensor",
+        "frequency": 1,
+        "prefix": "EXAMPLE"
+    }
+    ```

-    c) Change the templates to fit your specific sensor needs
+    d) Change the templates to fit your specific sensor needs

-    d) Add your new sensor to IotSensorStartup.py so that it can be started
+    e) Add your new sensor to IotSensorStartup.py so that it can be started

         # from YourNewSensor import YouNewSensor
         # x = YourNewSensor()